OceanicExchanges/wp5/README.md

 ## Scripts:

 - extract_words.py: script to generate table of times and words and shows the similarity scores for each word in the given time span
+- analyze.py: script to make timeline plots of concepts

 ### extract_words.py